MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/system-requirements-omnichannel.md

 ---
 title: "Omnichannel for Customer Service system requirements | MicrosoftDocs"
-description: "This topic provides information about the prerequisites and system requirements for deploying Omnichannel for Customer Service." ms.date: 06/09/2022
+description: "This article provides information about the prerequisites and system requirements for deploying Omnichannel for Customer Service." ms.date: 11/18/2022
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi